 The goal of the generated test harness is to allow the developer to operate at the same level of detail at which the business method is implemented.
-This implies that the scaffolding code should handle any setup that is needed to interact with the business method, and wrap the domain-specific testing logic properly to handle exceptions that are generated by the framework.
-For the IdGenerator business object shown in Figure 3, an abstract test case, IdGeneratorTestCase, would be generated that had the following methods.
+This means that the scaffolding code should handle any setup that is needed to interact with the business method, and wrap the domain-specific testing logic properly to handle exceptions that are generated by the framework.
+For the IdGenerator business object shown in Figure 3, an abstract test case, IdGeneratorTest, would be generated that had the following methods.

-- setUp(): performs authentication and authorization setup that is needed to have permission to call the business method. - nextId(): proxy method used by the hand-written test code.
-Within this method, the actual call to the business method is performed with the appropriate security ticket and error handling. - tearDown(): performs any clean up related to setUp().
+- setUp(): Performs authentication and authorization setup that is needed to have permission to call the business method. - nextId(): Proxy method used by the hand-written test code.
+Within this method, the actual call to the business method is performed with the appropriate security ticket and error handling. - abstract testNextId(): Defines the subclass interface. - tearDown(): Performs any clean up related to setUp().